Stan1812/curriculum-design/README.md

 ### RESTful style URL definition

-We use app.resources('routerName', 'pathMatch', 'controller') to generate CRUD structures on a path for convenience. if you prefer the RESTful style URL definition.
+Using app.resources('routerName', 'pathMatch', 'controller') to generate CRUD structures (RESTful style URL definition) on a path for convenience.

-For example, the codes above produce a bunch of CRUD path structures for Controller app/controller/posts.js, and the only thing you should do next is to implement related functions in posts.js.
+For example, the codes above produce a bunch of CRUD path structures for Controller app/controller/posts.js

-for example:

 | Method Path |      Route      |   Name    |       Controller.Action       |
 | ----------- | :-------------: | :-------: | :---------------------------: |